 Over the last two seasons, Princeton put three special teams players on the All-Ivy League team both times.
 Placekicker Nolan Bieck went 25-29 in field goals, including six makes from over 40 yards, to earn first-team honors both years, while kick returner Dré Nelson, who led the Ivy League with two kick returns for touchdowns, finished on the second team (2014) and earned honorable mention (2015).
 Punter Tyler Roth earned honorable mention both times.

-Despite being picked to finish fifth in the league, Princeton broke the Ivy League total offense and scoring records and won the title with an 8-2 record.
+Despite being picked to finish fifth in the league, the 2013 Princeton squad broke the Ivy League total offense and scoring records and won the title with an 8-2 record.
 Along the way, senior tight end Des Smith, who made several key touchdown catches throughout the season, earned his first All-Ivy honors.

 Aurich served as running backs coach at Princeton during the 2011 season and helped Chuck Dibilio to a historic season.
 Dibilio became the first true freshman in the Ivy League to rush for more than 1,000 yards, and his season total of 1,068 yards was sixth-best in program history.

 Aurich left after the season and joined Greg Schiano, his former boss at Rutgers, as a defensive coaching assistant with the NFL's Tampa Bay Buccaneers during the 2012 NFL season.

 Aurich's coaching career began at Concordia Academy, where he was an assistant coach for the 2006 season.
 He moved to Albright College, where he coached tight ends and served as assistant recruiting coordinator for two years.

 Aurich helped turn the program around during his playing days.
 After going through a 2-8 season his sophomore year, he moved to the starting lineup and led the Tigers to a 5-5 record in 2004 and a 7-3 record in 2005; the seven wins during his senior year was the most at Princeton for more than a decade.